- 1/2 cup cold butter

 - In a large bowl, cut butter into cake mix until crumbly.
 Set aside 1 cup for topping.
 Pat remaining crumbs onto the bottom and 1/2 in. up the sides of a greased 13x9-in. baking pan.

 - Spread pie filling over crust.
 Combine the walnuts with reserved crumbs; sprinkle over top.
-Bake at 350° for 30-35 minutes.
+Bake at 350° for 30-35 minutes or until golden brown.
 Cut into bars.
-Yield: 12-16 servings.
+Yield: 16 servings.

 Reviews for Cherry Crumb Dessert